Historic Detroit

 Cathedral Church of St. Paul

-A tower was proposed to be built on top of the church but was never built.
+A tower was proposed to be built over the crossing of the nave and transepts, but it was never built.

 “This cathedral stands on the most crowded of thoroughfares in the heart of a great city,” said the Very Rev. Samuel S. Marquis, the cathedral’s first dean.
 “It is the symbol of the spiritual in the midst of all that is material.”